boozallen/jenkins-templating-engine/docs/developer/testing/index.md

 This approach results in tests that are easier to write, decoupled from the technical implementation of the feature, and produce higher confidence that the functionality will work in a Jenkins pipeline.

-Given some of the oddities of [CPS](https://github.com/jenkinsci/workflow-cps-plugin#technical-design) - nothing beats the real thing when validating JTE is working as expected.
+Given the nuances of [CPS](https://github.com/jenkinsci/workflow-cps-plugin#technical-design) - nothing beats the real thing when validating JTE is working as expected.

 !!! note "Work in Progress"